timont02/cesp_timon/README.md

 To run the programm, the user needs "Rars".
 For the interaction with the programm, you can use the keyboard and the console of "Rars".
 The gamfield is displayed with the bitmap display function of "Rars".
 Text messages, like the menu and the current player are dislpayed at the console of "Rars". <br>
 The game can be played by one player (human against computer) or two players (human against human). <br>
 Both players can occupy on field per round.
 They take turns playing.
 It is not allowed to occupy a field, which is already used.
 To win, one player must own three fields in a row, a column or a diagonal.<br>
 To occupy a field, the current player must enter the number of the field, which he wants to occupy, in the console.
 If there is an error with the input (e.g. input number is not between 1 and 9), there will be an error message with further instructiosn for the player.
+Everytime, the player must enter something in the console, there will we a text message with instructions for the input in the console.

+The programm has a simple structure.